Seattle Certified Nursing Assistant Schools

 NSCC's nursing assistant certificate program prepares students for entry-level work as certified nursing assistants in various healthcare settings, such as long-term care institutions, hospitals and home health agencies.
 Both the Washington State Board for Community and Technical Colleges (SBCTC) and Washington State Department of Health have approved this program.

-The program is comprised of around 100 lab and clinical hours in basic nursing skills in addition to almost 100 classroom instruction hours, focusing primarily on nutrition, anatomy and physiology, communication, patients' rights, infection control, social service resources, personal care and state health regulations.
+The program is comprised of around 14 credits of clinical and classroom instruction, focusing primarily on nutrition, anatomy and physiology, communication, patients' rights, infection control, social service resources, personal care and state health regulations.
 Clinical education is offered at three facilities in the area.
 Upon successful completion of this program, graduates will be eligible to take the Washington State Nursing Assistant certification examination.
 Applicants must attend a pre-enrollment information session.

 Renton Technical College